david-wolgemuth/genesis/RUNBOOK.md

 - **Symmetry breaking** — something that was uniform becoming non-uniform
 - **The unexpected** — anything you didn't predict in your research step

-If nothing interesting happened, that's fine.
-The dashboard is enough.
-Not every run produces highlights.
+If nothing interesting happened, produce a minimal camera script (just an overview).
+Not every run has dramatic moments.
 But note in the narrative *why* nothing interesting happened — that's useful data for the next cycle.

 ### 8. Narrate